benjordan98/book-recommender-datasentics/README.md

 # Book Recommender for Datasentics Case Study

-I will make a little Book recommender system and present it as part of the interview process.
+I will make a little Book recommender system and present it along with my process as part of the interview process.